henos1029/realistic_combat/README.md

 # Realistic Combat

 A Minecraft mod that aims to make combat more realistic
+This mod is currently in *ALPHA*!
+Please report any bugs [here](https://github.com/henos1029/realistic_combat/issues)

+Currently supporting Fabric 1.18.2, 1.19 and 1.19.1

+## Features

+Damage is tweaked for some items/blocks based on weight.

-### Todo
+## Todo

 * Make hitting different areas of the player hurt more
-  -> Normal weapon base damage + multiplier
-* Weight based hitting system
-  -> Hitting a player with a bucket will do more damage than hitting them with wool
-* Throwing items can hurt
+* Throwing items at entities can hurt
-  -> shift to pickup? item physics?
 * Lower health gives debuffs

+Please make sure you download the correct version from the files tab
+Ports for other versions or Forge are welcome
+You may freely use this mod in any modpack